microsoft/snmalloc/README.md

 FreeBSD, NetBSD, OpenBSD, and Linux and is expected to work out of the box on these systems.
 Please open issues if it does not.
+Note that NetBSD, by default, ships with a toolchain that emits calls to `libatomic` but does not ship `libatomic`.
+To use snmalloc on NetBSD, you must either acquire a `libatomic` implementation (for example, from the GCC or LLVM project) or compile with clang.

 snmalloc has very few dependencies, CMake, Ninja, Clang 6.0 or later and a C++17 standard library.
 Building with GCC is currently not recommended because GCC lacks support for the `selectany` attribute to specify variables in a COMDAT.
-It will, however, build with GCC-7, but some of global variables will be preemptible.
+It will build with GCC-7, but some of global variables will be preemptible.

 To build a debug configuration:
 ```